platanus/activeadmin_addons/docs/slim-select_tags.md

-# Select2
+# Slim Select

 ## Tagging

-To enable select2 with tags functionality you need to do the following:
+To enable Slim Select with tags functionality you need to do the following:

 ```ruby
 f.input :names, as: :tags